Probing $|V_{cs}|$ and lepton flavor universality through $D\to K_0^\ast(1430)\ell\nu_{\ell}$ decay: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Natural Science Foundation of China under Grant No. 12265009, No. 12265010, No. 12265011 and No.12347101, the Project of Guizhou Provincial Department of Science and Technology under Grant No. ZK[2023]024, No. YQK[2023]016 and No. ZK[2023]141.
+H. B. Fu, T. Zhong, and S. Q. Wang would like to thank the Institute of High Energy Physics of Chinese Academy of Sciences for their warm and kind hospitality.
+This work was supported in part by the National Natural Science Foundation of China under Grants No.12265010, No.12265009, No.12265011, and No.12347101, the Project of Guizhou Provincial Department of Science and Technology under Grants No.ZK[2023]024, No.YQK[2023]016, and No.ZK[2023]141. \\